SQL Server TCL Interview Questions and Answers

 - In auto-commit mode, each SQL statement is treated as a separate transaction.

-- In this mode of transaction SQL Server begins a transaction implicitly before execution of any DML statement and developers are responsible to end the transaction with a commit or rollback.
+- In this mode of transaction SQL Server begins a transaction implicitly before the execution of any DML statement and developers are responsible to end the transaction with a commit or rollback.
 Once a transaction ends, automatically a new transaction start.

 - When the transaction is in implicit mode, a new transaction starts automatically after the current transaction is committed or rolled back.
 Nothing needs to be done to define the start of the transaction.
-It generates continues chain of transactions.
+It generates a continues chain of transactions.

 - Implicit mode for transactions in SQL Server is set to ON or OFF by using the command SET IMPLICIT_TRANSACTIONS to ON or OFF.
 If the implicit mode is set to ON when a new transaction is implicitly started whenever any particular SQL statement is executed.
-The particular SQL statement includes INSERT, SELECT, DELETE AND UPDATE and other SQL statements as well.
+The particular SQL statement includes INSERT, SELECT, DELETE, AND UPDATE and other SQL statements as well.
 It is called implicit mode because of the fact that once IMPLICIT_TRANSACTIONS is set to ON then the transactions are created implicitly for certain SQL statements without having to say we want to create a transaction each time.

 - In this mode of transaction, a programmer is only responsible for beginning the transaction and ending the transaction.

 - Transactions that have a START and END explicitly written by the programmer are called as an explicit transaction.

 - In the explicit mode of transaction, every transaction starts with a BEGIN TRANSACTION statement and ends with either a ROLLBACK TRANSACTION statement (when the transaction does not complete successfully) or a COMMIT TRANSACTION statement (when the transaction completes successfully).
 The explicit mode is most commonly used in triggers, stored procedures and application programs.